Catalog-Level Configuration

 - Click the Maintenance tab.

-- In the Resources section, select a Compute cluster from the dropdown.
+- Select a Compute cluster from the dropdown.
 The list shows clusters that belong to the catalog's owner domain.

 - Select a Service Account from the dropdown.
 The list shows all service accounts in the domain.